High schools: 2020 All-State Games and coaches clinic, held in Tulsa since 2009, canceled

 The clinic dates back to 1935 and the first All-State competition was a football game in 1938.
 They have been based in Tulsa since 2009.

-"We're going to have to pull the plug," OCA executive director Milt Bassett said.
-"We don't want to take a chance on a kid or a coach getting sick."
+“We’re going to have to pull the plug,” OCA executive director Milt Bassett said.
+“It’s tough, but we don’t want to take a chance on a kid or a coach getting sick.”

 The convention usually draws more than 5,000 coaches and their families to the Tulsa area and produces more than $1 million to the local economy.